 Wayne College offers career planning assistance to help undecided students explore majors and careers.
 A variety of career assessments are used to help students evaluate and understand their interests, values, abilities, and personality types and how all of these are related to career choice.
-Students can easily do research on careers of interest by using career resources, the computerized career guidance system SIGI PLUS, and other career assessment tools.
+Students can easily do research on careers of interest by using career resources in the library, on the Career Services Web page (www.wayne.uakron.edu/ss_career_services.htm), and by using computerized career guidance such as OCIS (Ohio Career Information System) or SIGI PLUS (System of Interactive Guidance and Information).
+Counselors are available to help students research majors and labor market information.